Willow: History of use in folk medicine

+Modern Medicinal Uses

 Herbal uses of willow have continued into modern times.
 In the early 20th century, Maud Grieve described using the bark and the powdered root of white willow (Salix alba) for its tonic, antiperiodic and astringent qualities and recommended its use in treating dyspepsia, worms, chronic diarrhoea and dysentery.
 Like other herbalists, she makes no mention of it having any analgesic effect, despite widespread awareness of aspirin by this time, and she considered tannin to be the active constituent.

 It was long after the invention of aspirin that the idea emerged that willow bark is an effective painkiller.
 It may often be based on the belief that willow actually contains aspirin.
 Articles asserting that the ancients used willow for this purpose have been published in academic journals such as the British Journal of Haematology.
 There are now many papers, books and articles repeating the claim that the ancients used willow for pain relief, and numerous willow-based products can be purchased for this purpose.
-Modern research suggests that only the mildest analgesic effect could be derived from the use of willow extract, and even that may be due to flavonoids and polyphenols as much as salicylic acid.
+Willow bark contains low levels of salicin and works differently than aspirin, offering milder but broader anti-inflammatory effects without damaging the stomach, though it is unsuitable for those with aspirin allergies.

+The Committee on Herbal Medicinal Products in the European Union has concluded that dry extracts of willow bark can be used as a medicine for the short-term treatment of lower back pain, based on clinical evidence demonstrating its safety and efficacy.

+Dermatological Uses

+While the ingestible use of willow extracts has had limited therapeutic use in modern medicine, the topical use on skin has become more prevalent.
+There are numerous reports of improvements in skin vascularity, dermal photo-aging, and wound-healing from topical Salix herbal remedies.The direct application of phenolic compounds from willow to the skin microbiome and skin enzymes results in greater therapeutic bioavailability.
+Willow extract has been used in contact with Malassezia fungus on scalp, providing meaningful anti-dandruff and anti-inflammatory treatment.